 The white room / By a window / Where the sun comes / Through

 SUMAC is Nick Yacyshyn (Baptists) on drums, Brian Cook (Russian Circles, ex-Botch) on bass, and Aaron Turner (Old Man Gloom, ex-Isis) on guitar and vocals; three musicians with impressive resumes and who seem perfectly suited for this band, to the point where its very alchemy would dissolve if any one of them was swapped out for someone else.
-SUMAC may have begun as Turner's singular vision, but the two albums to date, The Deal (2015) and What One Becomes, proclaim a brilliance — and a potent command of atmosphere, mood, and negative space — that arguably could only have emerged from the sonic collision of these three specific players.
+SUMAC may have begun as Turner's singular vision, but the two albums to date, The Deal (2015) and What One Becomes, proclaim a brilliant command of atmosphere, mood, and negative space that arguably could only have emerged from the sonic collision of these three specific players.
 Each contributes something irreplaceable to the band's dynamism.

 It's rare to find a metal album that is both fraught and introspective, but What One Becomes is what it sounds like.
 There is a gravity to this record that is often so forceful escape seems impossible.
 Its heavy, deliberate pace seems to consume the listener completely.
 The result is more an experience — tension and release made audible — than a mere collection of songs, and, for me, its unique and prodigious impact was unequaled by any other album in 2016.